Cody-Nicholson96/Non-Tech/Critical_Thinking/generalisation.md

 -

-Soft Generalisations are very often expressed without any quantifier at all, as in 'Children like sweeties'
+Soft Generalizations are very often expressed without any quantifier at all, as in 'Children like sweeties'

-Other times, we add a quantifier such as 'most', or 'almost all' to a soft generalisation, in order to make it clear that a soft generalisation is what is intended, and also to make it clear just how soft (or how close to being hard) it is meant to be
+Other times, we add a quantifier such as 'most', or 'almost all' to a soft generalization, in order to make it clear that a soft generalization is what is intended, and also to make it clear just how soft (or how close to being hard) it is meant to be